PlatONnetwork/docs/docs/EVM智能合约开发.md

 - `crowdFunding` is the contract object we built earlier
 - `methods` fixed syntax specifying that methods in the contract will be obtained
-- `safeWithdrawal` is a method in our Crowdfunding contract to recover funds
+- `safeWithdrawal` is a method in our crowdfunding contract to recover funds
 - `from` caller's wallet address
 - `on` listen for contract processing result events, and output error logs for failures